PSI-Rockin/CorgiDS/README.md

 A DS emulator that seeks to combine accuracy and speed.
 As of v0.1, it's a long way from either one, but with your support, CorgiDS will accomplish its goals.

 ## Compiling
 CorgiDS requires Qt and currently only supports qmake.
 Your best chance of compiling the project is to use Qt Creator.
-Feel free to report compilation errors.
+Please report any compilation errors or other problems that happen during this process.

 ## Using the Emulator
 In order to play DS games on CorgiDS, you must dump the BIOS and firmware from your DS or DS Lite.
 You will need three files: